Give students the power to be change agents.

 Erase the space between people living in the same metropolitan area to bridge the divide between disparate communities and foster the idea of a larger community.

-- Amelia Gordon and Derek Burtch, Co-creators of Erase the Space
+- Amelia Gordon and Derek Burtch, co-founders of Erase the Space